Wildlife Packages in Uttarakhand (India)

 Jeep Safari in Jim Corbett National Park

-Jeeps Safari, is the most convenient way to travel within Jim Corbett National Park, and can be rented for the park trips from Ramnagar, from the KMVN Tourist Lodge and other tour and travel agents.
+Jim Corbett National Park, and can be rented for the park trips from Ramnagar, from the KMVN Tourist Lodge and other tour and travel agents.
 One bus each day goes to Dikhala from Ramnagar, stopping at the Forest Rest houses en route.
-Banking and other important tourist facilities are available at Jim Corbett National Park.
+Banking and other important tourist facilities are available at

 Safari Zones in Jim Corbett National Park: